lowRISC/sonata-software/doc/getting-started.md

 > trusted-users = root @sudo
 > ```
 >
-> You'll need to restart the nix-daemon afterwards for the change to be picked up.
+> You need to restart the nix-daemon afterwards for the change to be picked up:
 > ```sh
 > sudo systemctl restart nix-daemon
 > ```